 We were boarding the ship on day 4 in Buenos Aires so we took advantage of the free internet at the hotel before checking out.
 Anyone that has cruised before knows that internet access is expensive on board (obviously a real money-maker for the cruise lines) and often erratic.
 We ate lunch on the Puerto Madera waterfront one more time, this meal visiting a Brazilian style restaurant, Rodizio.
 There is a salad bar and side dishes, but the focus is on the wide variety of meats which are brought to you and carved table-side .
 You must come hungry.
 There are several restaurants like this in Houston now, but we loved the Argentine beef and wanted to take full advantage of it while we were still in port.
 Love meat?
 (I am raising my Texas-bred hand) There were nine meat offerings-I had to stop at 5.
-I did somehow find room for the dessert pancake with dulce de leche inside (a wonderful caramel filling my sister-in-law introduced me to.)
+I did somehow find room for the dessert pancake with dulce de leche (a wonderful caramel filling my sister-in-law introduced me to) inside.

 La Boca is a rough area of the city and I recommend visiting during the day.
 We were there to see the painted houses on and around El Carninito (meaning little pathway).
 This traditional alley is a street museum.
 In the 1880s the Spanish and Italian immigrants who lived in this area used paint left over from the shipping barges to color their metal houses.
 Tourists and photographers flock here now.
 I took a lot of pictures and Boris enjoyed the shopping.
-Its tourist pricing, so you can certainly do better elsewhere, but it was convenient.
+It is tourist pricing, so you can certainly do better elsewhere.
+However, it was convenient.
 I bought a pair of short boots made from the skin of an animal that looked like a very large rat.
 They are trimmed in leather and are amazingly soft.
 Animal skin/leather of an infinite variety is found in Argentina.
 Budget accordingly.

 We were there too early, but if you time it right La Boca is a wonderful place to have lunch at a sidewalk cafe, many featuring a free tango show.
 It is also a great stop to try the traditional Argentine bar-b-que.